robelsh/tic-tac-toe/README.md

 - If all nine squares are filled and neither player has three in a row, the game is a draw.

+## Instalation (Cocoapods)

+- Open Terminal App
+- Go to the project folder (where the Podfile file is)
+- Execute `$ pod install` in the terminal

+## Run (refer to Instalation before Run)

+- Open XCode project
+- Run the app with XCode 10.2 on a simulator or a device

 ## Externals libraries

 - [SwiftGen](https://github.com/SwiftGen/SwiftGen)